publiclab/publiclab-archive/notes/stevie/01-23-2018/where-can-you-get-the-stage-for-the-basic-microscope.md

 ---
-title: Where can you get the stage for the basic microscope?
+title: 'Where can you get the stage for the basic microscope? '
 tagnames: microscope, question:microscopes, question:basic-microscope, microscope-stage
 author: stevie
 path: /notes/stevie/01-23-2018/where-can-you-get-the-stage-for-the-basic-microscope.md